endoflife-date/endoflife.date/CONTRIBUTING.md

 category: os

 # What should be used to sort releases.
 Set to one of:
-# releaseCycle/eol/support/release/cycleShortHand/latest/latestShortHand
+# releaseCycle/eol/support/releaseDate/cycleShortHand/latest/latestShortHand
-# which must be present in the releases underneath
+# which must be present in all of the releases underneath
 sortReleasesBy: "releaseCycle"

 # Template to be used to generate a link for the release